The Market @ Red Deer

 With the demolition of the old Arena and the construction of a new one, in 2016, the Market moved to a new site in front of the Memorial Centre, by the Lindsay Thurber, Camille J. Lerouge and Gateway Christian schools.

 Ever since its founding, Dennis Moffat has felt that one of the Market’s greatest strengths is its diversity of vendors and activities.
 The past decade has proven him right.
 The incredible popularity of the Red Deer Public Market keeps increasing.

 Hence, Red Deer enjoys one of the large and most popular public markets in the Province of Alberta if not in all of Canada.
-It is an achievement to be celebrated as the Red Deer Public Market commences a new season for 2020.
+It is an achievement to be celebrated as the Red Deer Public Market commences a new season for years to come.